ČAFC Prague

 ČAFC Prague is a Czech football club located in Prague-Záběhlice.
-It currently plays in the Prague Championship, which is in the fifth tier of the Czech football system.
+It currently plays in the 1.A Třida, skupina A, which is in the sixth tier of the Czech football system.
 It is one of the oldest football clubs in the country. ČAFC played in the highest division of football in Czechoslovakia in the 1920s, taking part in the inaugural national league, the 1925 Czechoslovak First League.